What flight simulator do pilots use?

 What simulators do airline pilots use?

-Airline pilots primarily train in Full Flight Simulators (FFS), such as the A320 FFS, B737 FFS, or ATR FFS, which provide an immersive experience and are certified for official training.
-They also use Flight Training Devices (FTD) for procedure and navigation practice, especially in the early stages of type rating.
+Airline pilots train mainly on Full Flight Simulators (FFS), such as the A320 FFS, B737 FFS or ATR FFS, which offer an immersive experience and are certified for official training.

 What is the best simulator for new pilots?